Spoilers for all the existing Scream movies, plus an assumption of familiarity.

 Cameo: Portia de Rossi in an early role as a sunshiny sorority girl, already showing off her comedic skills saying things like: “Hi!
 I really mean that.
 Hi!”

 Personal favorite: The final confrontation has some great moments, possibly the best of the series, with Sidney saying that Mickey forgot one thing about his hero, Billy Loomis: “I fucking killed him.”
 Then Mickey tells Sid she has “a Linda Hamilton thing going … It’s nice.
 I like it.”
 That's a compliment near to my heart!
-Sidney and Gail totally blowing him away with massive overkill is also pretty great.
-Side note: Timothy Olyphant gives one of the funniest performances of all time in the underrated Santa Clarita Diet, as the uptight suburban dad flummoxed by his wife’s turning into a zombie, and it’s crazy to remember this as where I first saw him.
+Sidney and Gale totally blowing him away with massive overkill is also pretty great.
+Side note: Timothy Olyphant gives one of the funniest performances of all time in the underrated Santa Clarita Diet, as the uptight suburban dad flummoxed by his wife turning into a zombie, and it’s crazy to remember this as where I first saw him.
 I wonder if he and Drew Barrymore ever compared notes on their times in the Scream franchise!

 The twist: Already getting to be a bit of a stretch.
 The presence of Laurie Metcalfe makes you think there's more to this character, but since she excels at playing the everywoman, she could have been a red herring to give Gale more to play off.
 However, it would have been more of a surprise if Mickey and someone else had just been copycats, and not tied back into that rat-looking mama’s boy, Billy Loomis.
 Insisting on that muddies the waters.
 If Mrs. Loomis’ whole motive was to get revenge on Sidney for Billy’s death, she could have killed her way more easily if they hadn’t orchestrated the Stab killings and gotten her into protective custody.
-I guess she also wanted to torment her and make her suffer, but doing that clearly made it harder to fulfill her true goal.
+I guess she also wanted to torment her and make her suffer, but doing that clearly made it harder to achieve her true goal.